E. V. Gordon: Early life

-Gordon was born on Valentine's Day, 1896, in Salmon Arm, British Columbia; his mother was a Presbyterian Scot and a teacher.
+Gordon was born on Valentine's Day, 1896, on a frontier ranch in Salmon Arm, British Columbia, the third child of Annie McQueen Gordon, a Presbyterian Scot and a teacher, and her husband Jim; they nicknamed Eric "Dal".

-He was educated at Victoria College, British Columbia and McGill University.
+At first, Dal was educated by his mother, but a move to Victoria at the age of eleven enabled him to attend Victoria College, British Columbia.
 In 1915 he was one of the eight Canadian Rhodes Scholars, in his case studying at University College, Oxford.
-He joined the Canadian Field Artillery in 1916 but was discharged for medical reasons.
+He joined the Canadian Field Artillery in 1916 but was discharged for medical reasons (probably asthma).
 He worked for the rest of the First World War for the Ministries of National Service and of Food.
+He also attended McGill University.

 Returning to Oxford in 1919, Gordon took a second-class BA in 1920, partly under the tutelage of J. R. R. Tolkien.
 He began a B Litt degree at Oxford.
 However, a job opportunity in the English Department at the University of Leeds came up.
-As the head of department, George S. Gordon wrote to D. Nichol Smith on 18 October 1922, 'I am overwhelmed here with students, and have now an Honours School of nearly 120 ...
-A committee has been appointed to see what an be done to find me Seminar accommodation, and I am urged to an increase of staff'.
-On 29 October, he continued 'Tolkien suggested a graduate called Gordon,—at present B-Litting.
-His name is a disadvantage, but we could get over that'.
+As the head of department, George S. Gordon wrote to D. Nichol Smith on 18 October 1922, "I am overwhelmed here with students, and have now an Honours School of nearly 120 [...]
+A committee has been appointed to see what an be done to find me Seminar accommodation, and I am urged to an increase of staff".
+On 29 October, he continued: "Tolkien suggested a graduate called Gordon,—at present B-Litting.
+His name is a disadvantage, but we could get over that".
 E. V. Gordon abandoned his B Litt to take up the position at Leeds.